 One of the best ways to up your coffee game at home is grinding coffee right before you brew.
-And a manual coffee grinder allows you to get professional-quality grinds without spending a fortune.
-But with so many products out there (and poor-quality knock-off brands,) you probably need some help finding the best manual coffee grinder, including which ones best fit particular brewing methods.
+A manual coffee grinder allows you to get this freshness with professional-quality grinds without spending a fortune.
+In my opinion, the Hario Skerton Pro is the best manual coffee grinder for most people.
+However, I include six other reviews that may be better for your particular situation/brewing method.

 If you are new to brewing specialty coffee at home, you can read more about why expensive coffee grinders are generally worth it.
 However, if you already know the basics, keep reading to learn all about the best options for hand coffee grinders.